lielgold/after_effects_scripts/README.md

-This is an After Effects 2024 Scripts Collection.
+These are a bunch of After Effects 2024 scripts I wrote.

 # move_layers_ae: